hanzellacida/hanzellacida/README.md

 - 💞️ I’m looking to collaborate on ...
 Google Ads Training in Exchange of Any IT Related Work
 - 📫 How to reach me ... https://beacons.ai/hanslacida

-An experienced Google Ads specialist.
+An Aspiring Web Developer (HTML, CSS JAVA) & An experienced Google Ads specialist.
 Strong experience managing shopping feeds, campaign optimizations, and data-driven decisions.
 Committed to enhancing your online advertising efforts.